changetocoding/Alom_Steven/Lesson06- Working with files and exceptions.md

 # Homework
-1. (optional depending on how fast get through others) Create a file searcher application that given a directory and a filename returns files that match the name in that directory
+1. Create a file searcher application that given a directory and a filename returns files that match the name in that directory
 2. New feature on phone book.
 Saving: Save the names and numbers to a text file automatically when a new name/number is added.
 Read from that file at the start